 The advantage of a conditional move is that it avoids branch mispredictions.
 But it has the disadvantage that it increases the length of a dependency chain, while a predicted branch breaks the dependency chain.
 If the code in example 9.9c is part of a dependency chain then the cmov instruction adds to the length of the chain.
 The latency of cmov is two clock cycles on Intel processors, and one clock cycle on AMD processors.
 If the same code is implemented with a conditional jump as in example 9.9b and if the branch is predicted correctly, then the result doesn't have to wait for b and c to be ready.
 It only has to wait for either d or e, whichever is chosen.
-This means that the dependency chain is broken by the predicted branch, while the implementation with a conditional move has to wait for both b, c, d and e to be available.
-If d and e are complicated expressions, then both have to be calculated when the conditional move is used, while only one of them has to be calculated if a conditional jump is used.
+This means that the dependency chain is broken by the predicted branch, while the implementation with a conditional move has to wait for b b, c, d and e to be available.
+If d and e are complicated expressions, then both have to be calculated if a conditional jump is used.